p-martinho/Minimal.Api.Template/README.md

 * Update packages and Aspire (`aspire update`) (in Modular as well)
 * Re-do migration (re-do migration for Modular as well) (after package update)
 * Add documentation about add migration to the template README (Modular as well)
+* Complete TemplateDeveloperNotes.md (add it to solution items, and do the same for the Modular)